LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Briefly, these files play the following roles in GitLab CI testing:

   * The `RAJA/.gitlab-ci.yml <https://github.com/LLNL/RAJA/tree/develop/.gitlab-ci.yml>`_ file is the top-level file for GitLab CI configuration.
-It defines variables used in all GItLab pipelines such as GitHub project name and organization, service user account name, version information for RADIUSS Shared CI project we are using, and top-level information for triggering build-and-test sub-pipelines.
+It defines variables used in all GitLab pipelines such as GitHub project name and organization, service user account name, version information for RADIUSS Shared CI project we are using, and top-level information for triggering build-and-test sub-pipelines.